Time Required

 [2 minutes]

 Again, notice how this feels in your heart.
 Did the sensations change?
-Did you feel warmth, openness and tenderness?
+Did you feel warmth, openness, and tenderness?
 How were these feelings different from when you were wishing for your own or a loved one’s suffering to end?
 Were there other sensations, perhaps a tightness in the chest?
 Did you have a wish to take away this person’s suffering?
 [30 seconds]

 Compassion for All Beings

-Now that we are almost at the end of this meditation, let’s end with wish for all other beings’ suffering to be relieved.
+Now that we are almost at the end of this meditation, let’s end with a wish for all other beings’ suffering to be relieved.
 Just as I wish to have peace, happiness, and to be free from suffering, so do all beings.
 [10 seconds]

 Now bask in the joy of this open-hearted wish to ease the suffering of all people and how this attempt brings joy, happiness, and compassion in your heart at this very moment.